p-brane/sky130-apd-workshop/README.md

 ![](assets/sky130_apd_workshop_day5_lab1_results-4ab33ad8.png)

 Magic was used again to display the design for the design with CTS followed by routing.
+The routing here has no DRC violations and a slack violation of -0.2 ns.
+This can be further improved iteratively with gate replacements and STA analysis.

 ![](assets/sky130_apd_workshop_day5_lab1_results-c847cb2e.png)